USPS ® Unveils Major Upgrades to Priority Mail ®

-In October, the U.S. Postal Service® implemented several key changes to the Priority Mail® program.
+In October, the USPS ® implemented several key changes to the Priority Mail ® program.
 These changes came in response to a third-quarter financial report that showed continuing growth in USPS’s shipping business — an area that has increased 14 percent in the last two years.

-To help bridge competitive marketplace gaps, USPS will offer free shipping insurance.
-This feature has the added benefit of addressing the needs of small business owners and other individuals who frequently use the postal service to ship packages.
-The one-day, two-day and three-day shipping options will include either a $50 or $100 insurance backing, and the amount will depend on whether or not the delivery was paid for at a retail counter or online.
+To help bridge competitive marketplace gaps, USPS ® will offer free shipping insurance.
+This feature has the added benefit of addressing the needs of small business owners (and other individuals) who frequently use the postal service to ship packages.
+The one-day, two-day and three-day shipping options will include either a $50 or $100 insurance backing.
+The amount will depend on whether or not the delivery was paid for at a retail counter or online.

 - Free package pickup, regardless of the size or number of packages